-Closing date: Apply by 1 February 2016: Applications are accepted on a rolling basis until all places have been filled.
+Apply by 1 February 2021: Applications are accepted on a rolling basis until all places have been filled.

 Studio practice and critique is at the core of the programme, taking the form of negotiated projects for independent study that also involve portfolio preparation and career planning.
 Studio courses provide teaching in a choice of disciplines where you work alongside undergraduate students.
 Historical and Critical Studies examines key concepts in modern and contemporary art to assist you in contextualising your emerging art practice.